SwedbankPay/developer.swedbankpay.com/introduction.md

 1,000,000, make sure your integration can handle number 1,000,001.
 If some `properties`, `operations` or `headers` can't be understood, you must be able to ignore them.
-We have built our requests in a way which allows the `payeeInfo` node to be placed before `metadata`, or vice versa if you want.
+We have built our requests in a way which allows the `payeeInfo` field to be placed before `metadata`, or vice versa if you want.
 We don't expect a specific order of elements, so we ask that you shouldn't either." %}

 ## Headers